 2005 – 2006

 David Wilson‘s research, “An Experimental Approach to Estimating Race of Interviewer Effects in Telephone Interviews,” is an experimental study of how the perception of interviewer’s race in telephone surveys affects responses to different kinds of interview content.
-Wilson received his Ph.D. from Michigan State University in 2005 and is currently an Assistant Professor of Political Science and International Relations at the University of Delaware.
+Wilson received his Ph.D. from Michigan State University in 2005 and is currently an Associate Professor of Political Science and International Relations at the University of Delaware.
 “Statistical Profiles of Race of Interviewer Perceptibility in National Surveys” (PDF 96K) is based on Wilson’s work funded by the Cannell Fund.

 Lindsay Benstead is currently an Assistant Professor of Political Science at the Mark O. Hatfield School of Government at Portland State University.
 “Effects of Interviewer Gender and Hijab on Gender-Related Survey Responses: Findings from a Nationally-Representative Field Experiment in Morocco” (PDF 373K) was made possible in part by the award from The Cannell Fund.

 Jennifer Dykema received support for digitizing tape-recordings of interviewer-respondent interactions that allowed her to continue her research on how these interactions affect the quality of survey responses.
 Dykema received her Ph.D. from the University of Wisconsin in Sociology in 2004.
 She is a Senior Scientist and Survey Methodologist at the University of Wisconsin Survey Center.
 Along with colleagues Nora Cate Schaeffer and Dana Garbarski, Dykema edited a special issue for Survey Practice on “Interviewer-Respondent Interaction Coding: Current Issues and Recent Findings.”
 She serves on the editorial board of BMC Medical Research Methodology and is the 2017 Conference Chair for the American Association for Public Opinion Research (AAPOR).

 2004 – 2005